lalwanigunjan/Advances-in-Data-Sciences/Final-Project/Movie Recommendation System.md

 This includes Model Based Collaborative Filtering which fetched the best results.
 Movielens has provided a rich dataset that allows us to study past behaviors to provide recommendations to users.We tested our dataset on 3 models:
 1. Item Based Recommendation Models
-2. Content Based Recommendation Model
+2. Content Based Recommendation Models
 3. Popularity Based Recommendation Models

 ### A Collaborative Filtering Model